 \subsubsection{Datasets}

-For $\tau^2$-Bench, we use the cleaned data from $\tau^2$-Bench-Verified~\cite{cuadron2025sabersmallactionsbig}, which fixes several inconsistencies in the original benchmark without otherwise changing the policy, prompts, or tools.
-It contains 50 tasks where AI customer support agents assist customers with flight reservations, with some of the customers attempt to violate the policy, for example, by requesting a refund for a nonrefundable flight.
+For $\tau^2$-Bench, we use $\tau^2$-Bench-Verified (airline)~\cite{cuadron2025sabersmallactionsbig}, a cleaned version that fixes inconsistencies in the original benchmark without altering the policy, prompts, or tools.
+It contains 50 tasks in which AI agents assist customers with flight reservations; some customers attempt policy violations, e.g., requesting a refund for a non-refundable flight.

-For CAR-bench, we use the original data from the ``Base'' category, consisting of 100 entries, in which the agent acts as an in-car voice assistant that helps users with navigation and various vehicle operations, such as checking the weather and adjusting fog lights.
+For CAR-bench, we use the 100 data entries from the ``Base'' category, in which the agent acts as an in-car voice assistant that helps users with navigation and vehicle operations such as checking the weather and adjusting fog lights.

-For MedAgentBench, the original benchmark evaluates whether an agent can effectively assist with tasks in an electronic medical record (EMR) system, such as checking patient records and ordering new medications.
-It contains 300 tasks in total, none of which intentionally probe for policy violations.
-Because our generated policy requires patient authorization, which is not considered in the original benchmark, we augment the dataset by also providing the \textit{user} LLM with the target patient's information.
+MedAgentBench evaluates whether an agent can assist with electronic medical record (EMR) tasks such as checking patient records and ordering medications.
+It contains 300 tasks, none probing for policy violations.
+Because our policy requires patient authorization, which is not considered in the original, we augment the dataset by providing the \textit{user} (simulated by LLMs) with the patient information needed for authorization.

-To further support our analysis, we construct an \textit{adversarial dataset} for MedAgentBench in which the user LLM attempts to manipulate the agent into violating a safety or security policy.
-We generate adversarial tasks automatically using a paradigm adopted in prior benchmarks~\cite{huang2026crmarenapro, levy2026stwebagentbench, chen2026lpsbenchbenchmarkingsafetyawareness}.
-Specifically, after identifying four generic task categories from the original benchmark, we prompted an LLM to expand them into 17 task scenarios.
-We then instructed the LLM, for each task-scenario–requirement pair, to generate an adversarial task that seeks to violate the requirement while appearing to pursue a legitimate user goal.
-Because experimentation is costly, we randomly sample 50 of the 391 generated tasks (17 task scenarios $\times$ 23 requirements) for evaluation.
+To supplement our analysis, we construct an \textit{adversarial dataset} for MedAgentBench in which the \textit{user} tries to manipulate the agent into violating a requirement.
+Following prior practices~\cite{huang2026crmarenapro, levy2026stwebagentbench, chen2026lpsbenchbenchmarkingsafetyawareness}, we identified four task categories from the original benchmark and prompted an LLM to expand them into 17 scenarios.
+For each scenario-requirement pair, the LLM generated an adversarial task that seeks to violate the requirement within the scenario.
+Due to cost, we sampled 50 of the 391 tasks (17 scenarios $\times$ 23 requirements) for evaluation.